New group formed to help Tennessee with flood readiness

 "You go one county over in all directions and the price jumps up," said Cooley, 47.
 "The same housing we were renting was $699 a month for a three-bedroom apartment.
 [In a] different county, [it's] $1,200 a month."

 Other residents of the hard-hit community are in similar situations.
 As connections director for Compassion Church, Michelle McCaleb is one of many volunteers working to help the community rebuild, and she said 71 families are staying in hotels.
-The church distributes food and clothing and she's looking for plumbers, electricians, and other volunteers to help rebuild houses.
+The church distributes food and clothing and she's looking for plumbers, electricians and other volunteers to help rebuild houses.
 McCaleb said one of the reasons so many Waverly residents are struggling to recover is that many of the apartment buildings that washed away in the flooding were public housing and many of their residents rely on disability or other kinds of assistance.

 As she volunteers to help others, McCaleb, 56, also is trying to find a solution for her own family; she and two of her three children also lost everything in the flooding.